 What dollar smile theory explains and what it does not

 The framework is not a timing model.
-It does not specify exact turning points, the size of future moves, or the sequence in which regimes must appear.
+It does not specify exact turning points, the size of future moves, or the sequence in which zones must appear.
 It also does not capture every transmission channel in detail.
 Policy actions, funding stress, geopolitical shocks, market structure, and changes in net liquidity can all influence dollar behavior without being fully contained inside the simplified smile structure.

 FAQ